viatc/viamybox/README.md

 Video and audio recording takes place content in the folder:
 /home/pi/camera

-if yandex disk is connected /home/pi/camera/yandex.disk
+If yandex disk is connected:
+/home/pi/camera/yandex.disk

 © 2019 GitHub, Inc.